sgandon/katacoda-scenarios/test/steps/test.md

 https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/

-The problem is that when refreshing the wbe page you can see that it is alway the same pod that is targeted.
+The problem is that when refreshing the web page you can see that it is alway the same pod as an host name.
-Do you have any idea why ? is there some cache handling in the katacoda proxy ?
+Do you have any idea why ?

+is there some cache handling in the katacoda proxy ?